richardzrzms/OfficeDocs-SkypeForBusiness/Teams/meeting-transcription-captions.md

 ### Live translated captions

 > [!NOTE]
 > This feature is temporarily available in public preview.
-After the preview, the meeting organizer must have a Teams Premium license for attendees to use live translated captions.
+After the preview, the meeting organizer or call initiator must have a Teams Premium license for attendees to use live translated captions.

 By default, live captions are displayed in the language that’s spoken during a meeting, webinar, or town hall.
 Live translated captions allow your users to see captions translated into the language they’re most comfortable with.